 Once kids have calmed down enough to listen, we can then discuss the emotions they just felt.
 The act of putting a name to an emotion draws on their left brains.

-#3: An alternative to outbursts
+3. Kids learn an alternative to outbursts

 That day when my son told me I made him mad was proof how effective teaching kids about emotions can be.